 Nearly all parts of this plant can be eaten.
 Regardless of which part you intend to eat, make sure the dandelions have not been treated with chemicals and wash them thoroughly to remove all soil and insects from the underside of the leaves or roots.
 The leaves, which are high in calcium, potassium, and iron, are best when they are young and tender, and are most flavorful in early spring before the first flower buds appear.
-They can be consumed fresh or cooked in boiling water for 10 minutes to take away some of the bitterness (especially leaves from mature plants).
-Or dress the greens with lemon juice to reduce the bitterness.
-The slightly bitter young dandelion leaves make a good substitute for chicory, arugula, escarole or curly endive or for cooked spinach.

 Should you actually want to grow dandelion intentionally, sow the seeds on the soil surface or slightly covered from early spring (4-6 weeks before last frost) through late summer.
-They should germinate in ten days at 55 ºF.
+They should germinate in ten days at 55ºF.
 Space the plants six to nine inches apart in rows twelve inches apart.
 You can also get a head start by sowing in early spring in a cold frame or indoors, then transplanting the seedlings into individual pots when they are large enough to handle (but use a pot deep enough to accommodate the tap root), and then plant them out in early summer.
 It’s essential to pick the flower heads, not only to keep the plant’s energy going to root and leaf production, but also to spare yourself future weeding.
 Your crop should be ready in 85 to 95 days.
-But check your local regulations before sowing your crop; in some places (e.g. Pueblo, Colorado) it is illegal to grow dandelions!
+Check your local regulations before sowing your crop; in some places (e.g. Pueblo, Colorado) it is illegal to grow dandelions!

-Commercial seed is available, but difficult to find in the U.S. It’s probably easiest to just harvest your own seed from plants in your own yard or a neighboring field.
+Commercial seed is available but difficult to find in the U.S. It’s probably easiest to just harvest your own seed from plants in your own yard or a neighboring field.
 (There are supposedly are some named varieties with larger, more tender and less bitter leaves, but they don’t show up in any web searches.)

 If there are only a few dandelions in an area, mechanical control may be the best option.
 Use a digging stick or other garden tool that can be inserted into the ground along the dandelion root to pop the dandelion and at least 2-3” of its root out of the ground.
 Plants will regenerate from root pieces, particularly from the top half of the root, so try to pull as much of the root out of the ground as possible.